 A vacuum sealer is the optimal method to ensure all air is removed from the bag with a tight seal.
 You can find the right sous vide vacuum sealer for you here.

-The displacement method is an effective and convenient method that can be used with Ziploc or silicone bags.
+The water displacement method is an effective and convenient method that can be used with Ziploc or silicone bags.
 After filling the bag with the appropriate food contents, you lower the bag into the water to displace the air out of the bag and seal on the follow.

 Either method can be used for this recipe sous vide.